Sudan entry requirements for Nigeria passport holders

 Frequently asked questions

-No. There is no visa on arrival for Nigerian passport holders.
-You must obtain a visa from a Sudanese embassy or consulate before travel.
+No. Sudan does not offer visa on arrival for Nigerian citizens.
+You must obtain a visa from a Sudanese embassy or consulate before you travel.
+There is no eVisa option for Nigerians either — the only route is a paper visa from an embassy.

 Official sources